-Several years ago one of my clients asked me if he should expect the same level of camaraderie in a civilian job as he had in the military.
+Several years ago, one of my clients asked me whether he should expect the same level of camaraderie in a civilian job as he had in the military.
 My answer was no, and yes.

-There is nothing in the civilian workforce that can approximate the bonding that occurs in the wardroom, ready room, or foxhole.
-Military personnel in those environments put up with much hardship -- long hours, stressful working conditions, danger to personal safety, separation from loved ones, and more.
-However, because they all in it together, they get through it.
-This mutual self-sacrifice, teamwork, and covering each other's six contribute to individual bonding, unit cohesion, and, ultimately, the camaraderie in question.
+There is nothing in the civilian workforce that can approximate the bonding that occurs in the wardroom, ready room or foxhole.
+Military personnel in those environments put up with much hardship -- long hours, stressful working conditions, danger to personal safety, separation from loved ones and more.
+However, because they are all in it together, they get through it.
+This mutual self-sacrifice, teamwork and covering each other's six contribute to individual bonding, unit cohesion and, ultimately, the camaraderie in question.

 The kind of people with whom you work and the corporate culture of the organization will influence the feeling of camaraderie.
-Take a look at the people in those military foxholes.
-They share much in the way of values, ethics, commitment, sacrifice, reliability, citizenship, and courage.
+Look at the people in those military foxholes.
+They share much in the way of values, ethics, commitment, sacrifice, reliability, citizenship and courage.
 Can the same be said of the civilian workplace?
 Maybe yes, maybe no.